 The Peninsula School District Maintenance and Operations Department cares for 15 schools and several other buildings spread out over approximately 120 square miles.

 The grounds department is responsible for the care of 203 acres of land.
-Custodians and maintenance workers must clean and maintain roughly 3,000,000 square feet of buildings, including building envelopes, mechanical systems, electrical systems, plumbing systems, low-voltage electronic systems, door systems.
+Custodians and maintenance workers must clean and maintain roughly 3,000,000 square feet of buildings, including building envelopes, mechanical systems, electrical systems, plumbing systems, low-voltage electronic systems and door systems.

 The maintenance department is also responsible for the waste management and recycling in the school district.

 The maintenance department is here to provide first-class customer service for all who utilize our facilities.
-Our staff of caring professionals are here every day to insure that the teaching staff and students have a safe, clean environment.
+Our staff of caring professionals are here every day to ensure the teaching staff and students have a safe, clean environment.

 The Peninsula School District appreciates the pride our community has exhibited in our facilities and school grounds, evidenced by the passage of bonds and levies.
 We are grateful our students, parents and the community want to help support school improvement projects.
 Our goal is to continue to:

 - Provide safe working conditions for volunteers